AdobeDocs/advertising.de-DE/help/dsp/campaign-management/ads/ad-qa.md

 # Überprüfen von Anzeigendetails mithilfe von Tabellen

 Sie können Details zu allen Anzeigen in einer Kampagne im XLSX-Format (Excel-Tabelle) herunterladen, um sie zu überprüfen.
-Die Details enthalten die Anzeigeneinstellungen und verknüpfen Platzierungen.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->
+Zu den Details gehören die Anzeigeneinstellungen und die zugehörigen Platzierungen.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->

 >[!NOTE]
 >